 Remember that both spirituality and TL epilepsy involve experiencing altered states.
 Let me be clear: I’m not saying that TL epileptic events are all spiritual experiences.
 Some TL seizures have features (such as automatic lip-smacking) that just don’t come up that often (if at all) during spiritual experiences.
 I’m not trying equate TL epilepsy with spirituality, I’m saying that there’s a big area where they overlap.

 Some of the personality transformations (or seqelae.) that happen when a person has a lot of altered state experiences can be found in both groups.
 So I’m going to be comparing what medicine has learned (in very concrete ways) about TL epileptics with what I and others find in spiritual people, communities, and traditions, even though they haven’t been very deeply studied as yet.
-There have been studies of spiritual groups, and many case histories of spiritually-minded individuals, but as far as I’m aware, I’m the only the second researcher to examine how often the phenomena of the temporal lobe comes up for people involved with spiritual practice.
+There have been studies of spiritual groups, and many case histories of spiritually minded individuals, but as far as I’m aware, I’m only the second researcher to examine how often the phenomena of the temporal lobe comes up for people involved with spiritual practice.
 I used standard neurological questionnaires with a group of students at a school that taught massage and spiritual bodywork.
-The school is constructing its new campus at present, so the study is ‘on hold’, but the results to date show that people who do spiritual practice of any kind have more of the subtler signs of TL epilepsy than people who don’t.
+The results to date show that people who do spiritual practice of any kind have more of the subtler signs of TL epilepsy than people who don’t.
 Their personalities also show many of the traits that TL epileptics show.

 During this kind of experience, they might ‘hear voices’, or just hear their name called from within.
 They might ‘channel’ or ‘serve’ as a medium.
 When they are not having an experience, they are more likely to spend time writing.
 Poets have been found to have TL ‘signs’ more often than others.
 Such people might fill diaries, write metaphysical books (most of which, of course, are never published), and I suspect, create websites.
 Even without this kind of experience, many practitioners still find a lot to express.
 There are important language centers in the temporal lobes, and when the temporal lobes are generally more active, these language centers are going to be affected.
 In one of the research questions (true or false) I asked if the subjects ‘felt that they had an important book to write’.
 Most answered ‘true’.
 There are people who practice meditation over long periods and never have any dramatic moments.
 They don’t have satoris or ‘breakthroughs’.
 They just plod on, developing mindfulness or awareness.
 Much of what is on this page may not apply to them.